HeMe2/StringReplacer/README.md

 # StringReplacer

-Provides substring search and substring replacement for C++ strings, because this is not included in the langueage standard.
+Provides substring search and substring replacement for C++ strings, because this is not included in the language standard.

 This code may be practical for character encoding problems with special characters in some languages, such as: ö, ü, ä, ß, ñ, á, ô, è, æ, Æ, Å, etc.